Yes. On April 1, Union Gas increased the rates overall that we charge our customers. Rate changes include:

 As a result, Union Gas changed its rate zones to better reflect the mix of natural gas supply markets and transportation pipelines available to serve each area and the associated costs for these services.
 In this way, customer costs are better aligned with the natural gas supply and transportation services they use.

 As of Jan.
-1, 2017, customers currently in one of the four previous rate zones (Northern, Eastern, Western and Fort Frances) will be divided into two new rate zones: North West (west of Kapuskasing, and between Sault Ste.
+1, 2017, customers in one of the four previous rate zones (Northern, Eastern, Western and Fort Frances) were divided into two new rate zones: North West (west of Kapuskasing, and between Sault Ste.
 Marie and Elliott Lake) and North East (from North Bay to Kapuskasing, Timmins, and from North Bay to Espanola).
 This change better reflects the mix of natural gas supply markets and transportation pipelines available to serve each area and customer costs are better aligned with the true cost of the natural gas supply and transportation services they use.

 Natural gas is clearly the best energy choice for Ontario businesses.
 It costs much less to heat your facility and water with gas compared to using electricity or fuel oil.
 There are many other benefits to using gas beyond price including efficiency, versatility, reliability and abundance of domestic supply that makes natural gas your best energy choice.
 Read more about the many benefits of natural gas.